geroldmeisinger/opencv-comfyui/README.md

 ## Todo

 * Widgets for composite types instead of literals
-* More convinveince functions like enums for `cvtColor`, preview for nparray
+* More convenience functions like enums for `cvtColor`, `Preview Nparray` node etc.
 * Support image batches with batch_size > 1
 * Parse doxygen docs and include them as help-strings
 * Automatic conversion between channels
 * Provide utility nodes for common patterns (like convert Hough lines to image)
 * Parse C++ code for value ranges and detect out-parameters
 * Better handling of out-parameters (or removal)
-* Blacklist functions which don't make sense in ComfyUI
+* Blacklist functions which don't make sense in ComfyUI (like return type None)
 * Categorize nodes and keep the namespace clean
 * Generate custom nodes for classes too

 I'm happy to take any contributions! :)